Teddy34/gatsby-blog/blog/redux_colocation/index.md

 * a small number of UI specific selectors
 * 132 usages of the reselect library

+Even if the application is not of a monster size, this is not of the complexity of a demo todo app where any state management solution can shine.
+To use Redux at this scale, we had to make decisions about how we would structure, consume and test our state management code.
-Overall, we are having an excellent time with it.
-[A previous blog post](https://codingwithjs.rocks/blog/angular-js-migration-war-story) explains how it has helped us moving from AngularJS to React.
+Overall, we are having an excellent time with Redux.
 Today I will focus on our experience with state tree splitting and colocating selectors and reducers.

-### State tree splitting
+### Automatic base selector forwarding

 State tree splitting is probably the norm in most Redux Applications and I am a big fan of the concept.
 A single reducer file handling all potential actions can be quite difficult to write and test.
 The most common way to organize reducer's structure is by assigning them only a slice of the state and giving them full responsability over it.